zannads/lakeComo_forecast/README.md

 # lakeComo_forecast

-This project includes all the code developed during the production of my Master thesis (Zanutto, 2022)[http://hdl.handle.net/10589/190646].
+This project includes all the code developed during the production of my Master thesis [Zanutto, 2022](http://hdl.handle.net/10589/190646).

 The goal of the thesis was to investigate the possibility to use operational hydrological forecasts and train a control policy for the release of a water reservoir, the Lake Como in Italy, that was directly informed by the forecasts.

-The forecasts are: (i) the probabilistic open source EFAS (reforecast)[https://cds.climate.copernicus.eu/cdsapp#!/dataset/efas-reforecast?tab=overview] and (ii) (seasonal reforecast)[https://cds.climate.copernicus.eu/cdsapp#!/dataset/efas-seasonal-reforecast?tab=overview], (iii) a short-term deterministic inflow forecast to the lake produced by a local company (these data are protected).
+The forecasts are: (i) the probabilistic open source EFAS [reforecast](https://cds.climate.copernicus.eu/cdsapp#!/dataset/efas-reforecast?tab=overview) and (ii) [seasonal reforecast](https://cds.climate.copernicus.eu/cdsapp#!/dataset/efas-seasonal-reforecast?tab=overview), (iii) a short-term deterministic inflow forecast to the lake produced by a local company (these data are protected).

 The historical level and outflow measurements used are not publicy available as well.